A 15-minute intro to involute gears

 Again, as noted earlier: every time the rack moves forward, the gear rolls along the pitch circle by the same amount.

-The cutting process produces a geometry with a single, tangent contact point for every position of the cutting tooth — ensuring consistent direction of the force vector and a constant speed.
+The cutting process produces a geometry with single, tangent contact for every position of the rack tooth — ensuring consistent direction of the force vector and a constant speed.

 Further, the resulting shape can mesh not only with the rack that generated it, but with any other gears that share the same pressure angle, tooth pitch, and tooth height.
-This is because — as hinted earlier — the rack can be thought of as a local slice of a galaxy-sized gear; profiles produced by m-toothed gears also work with tooth counts lower than m.
+To understand why, imagine squeezing an imaginary, double-sided rack in between the two gears:

 Another way to look at the cutting process is to view it from the perspective of an observer stationed on the rotating gear: